 As for my couple relationship, my husband took responsibility for his own health and well-being by going to a local Sleep Clinic and finding help for the diagnosed sleep apnea.
 Whilst the machine is the source of more noise, it is far better than my husband’s former snoring and sleep talking behaviour (his best performance was the night he woke himself up whilst singing his own version of Amazing Grace in full gusto) and he gets a good night’s sleep.
 As for me, I need to follow my own advice and turn off the iPad that frequently hooks me in!
 When I go to bed feeling relaxed, I notice that I fall asleep much quicker.

 Are you unhappy in your couple relationship?
 You can learn how to cultivate a relationship marked by care and respect.
-Call Colleen on 0434 337 245 for a FREE 10 minute consultation on the specific needs of your couple relationship.
-If you are ready to make an appointment, you can do so by clicking on the orange icon on this page BOOK NOW and follow the prompts.
+Call Colleen on 0434 337 245 for a FREE 10 minute consultation or click here.